 No. We have a novice team designed for first-year rowers, including many with no prior experience.
 You will spend a year with this team learning the sport with many others who are also new to rowing.
 We also have a varsity team for those who have rowed in high school or who have finished their novice year.
 Rowers across the country have gone from being walk-ons with no rowing experience to Big 12 champions, NCAA champions and even Olympic champions.
 Ten of the twenty members of the 2012 United States Olympic team were walk-ons in college with no rowing experience.

 What do I need to do to try-out?

 There will be an informational meeting the first week of school in the fall.
 This year’s meeting will be held on Sunday, Aug.
 24 at 6 p.m. at Gaylord Family – Oklahoma Memorial Stadium.
 At the meeting, we will hand out some paperwork, talk about the team, introduce the coaching staff and some current rowers and further explain the tryout process.
 If you cannot attend the meeting, please email Coach Gartin.

 If I don't know how to row, how will you decide who makes the team at tryouts?

 Tryouts will last six days, beginning Wednesday, Sept.
-4, and running through Tuesday, Sept.
-10. You will spend time learning how to row in a boat as well as on rowing machines (ergometers).
+3, and running through Tuesday, Sept.
+9. You will spend time learning how to row in a boat as well as on rowing machines (ergometers).
 We will also do different activities to determine your athleticism.
-We are looking for overall athletic ability and a positive attitude.
+We are looking for overall athletic ability, strong effort and a positive attitude.
 Most of all, we are looking for individuals who show the most potential as a rower and team player.

 Are there different positions on the team?